jonathandumas/jonathandumas/README.md

   * making climate and digital collages
   * any projects that can help to make tiny changes :)

-More details about my profile is available at [linkedin](https://www.linkedin.com/in/jonathan-dumas-54a58882)
+More details about my profile are available at [linkedin](https://www.linkedin.com/in/jonathan-dumas-54a58882)

 <!---
 jonathandumas/jonathandumas is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.